 Open up msysgit and navigate to your solution folder.
 Initialize your git repo and your

 Before adding your project files, it is a good idea to create a .gitognore file.
-Here you can specify what files you want to exclude from source code controll!
-So in your msysgit command line you issue this command to create .gitignore and add the things you would like to ignore.
+Here you can specify what files you want to exclude from source code control!
+So in your msysgit command line, you issue this command to create .gitignore and add the things you would like to ignore.